rnapier/cocoaphony-blog/source/_posts/2014-09-14-reduction-in-force.markdown

 The most interesting part is the combining function.
 It is passed a "value so far" and a "next value from the list" and it needs to return the result of combining them.
+Its signature looks like this:

+    (U, T) -> U

+So it doesn't have to return the same kind of thing as the list.
 In our example, since we want the sum, we just add the two values.
 We could just as easily reduce the list to its product:

     let product = reduce(xs, 1) { accumulator, value in accumulator * value }
     // ==> 120